top of page

 What I remember about September 11, 2001

 When I woke up that day, I did not know that it would be one of the most memorable days of my entire life.
-Things proceeded normally for a weekday and high school.
-Later that morning, I learned that two planes had hit the World Trade Center and for the rest of that day my classmates and I watched the news.
+Things proceeded generally for a weekday and high school.
+Later that morning, I learned that two planes had hit the World Trade Center, and for the rest of that day, my classmates and I watched the news.
 We also were sent home early.
-When I got home, my family and I spent the rest of the day watching the news, trying to get our heads around the terrible events of that day and also trying to get in touch with my sister who just started her law school at the time.
-We were eventually able to get through to her, so we knew that she was safe.
-My parents were greatly relieved, though still in shock as many at that time were.
+When I got home, my family and I spent the rest of the day watching the news, trying to get our heads around the terrible events of that day and getting in touch with my sister, who just started her law school at the time.
+We eventually got through to her, knowing she was safe.
+My parents were greatly relieved, though still in shock, as many at that time were.

-I also believe that many people’s drive of aggressively fighting terrorism have faded along with some of the memories as time has passed.
+I also believe that many people’s drive to fight terrorism aggressively has faded along with some of the memories as time has passed.
 I also think that people thought the threat was over.
-Just as the old adage goes, if you cut off the snake's head, two heads will grow in its place, which is what I think happened when we "cut" Osama bin Laden.
+Just as the adage goes, if you cut off the snake's head, two heads will grow in its place, which is what I think happened when we "cut" Osama bin Laden.
 What people fail to realize is that Al Qaeda gave birth to many snakes, and we must always be vigilant lest one of those snakes bite us.

-A battle will never truly end because there will always be people who wish to make their point through fear.
+A battle will never truly end because people always wish to make their point through fear.
 We must always be prepared to fight against that, whether the terrorists are foreign or homegrown.
-In short, I do believe the war on terrorism has been largely successful in achieving the objectives we set, but we can never afford to be caught off guard, so it's important we actively be alert.
+In short, I do believe the war on terrorism has been largely successful in achieving the objectives we set, but we can never afford to be caught off guard, so it's essential we actively be alert.
 From my memories at school of that day to the families of the victims, we must never forget this day.
-Feel free to comment any of your memories of September 11th.
+Feel free to comment on any of your memories of September 11th.

 Recent Posts